dfinity/sns-testing/draft_1_proposal_instructions.md

    ./upgrade_test_canister.sh "Swap is taking place."
    ```

-6. **TODO**: There is a 24-48 hour delay between proposal execution and the
+6. **TODO(NNS1-2392)**: There is a 24-48 hour delay between proposal execution
-   start of the token swap.
-Whereas, for testing, we want the swap to start
+   and the start of the token swap.
+Whereas, for testing, we want the swap to
-   right away.
+   start right away.

    Once the swap starts, you can have many principals participate like so: